nextcloud/documentation/developer_manual/app/controllers.rst

 .. note:: Because this code is rendered after several usually built in helpers, you need to take care of errors and proper HTTP caching by yourself.

-Modifying the Content Securicy Policy
+Modifying the Content Security Policy
 -------------------------------------
 .. versionadded:: 8.1